 There are few American intellectuals and journalists

-that your humble TomatoBubble host here is impressed with.
-Former Reagan Treasury official and Deputy Editor
+that we here at TomatoBubble.com are impressed with.
+Former Reagan Treasury official and Deputy Editor at

-at the Wall Street Journal, Paul Craig Roberts, is one of those few.
-Putting aside his occasional bizarre rants about White "racism"; just
+the Wall Street Journal, Paul Craig Roberts, is one of those few.
+Putting aside his occasional bizarre rants about White "racism"

-alas, even fine-tuned clocks can skip a second every now and then; and when they do, your eagle-eyed reporter here is compelled,
+But alas, even fine-tuned clocks can skip a second every now and then.
+And when they do,

 Dr. Roberts.
 This is going to hurt me more

 than it does you.

 In a piece rightly denouncing America's aggressive foreign policy, Roberts commits a double-error when making

 as the Nazis proclaimed 'Deutschland uber alles,' neoconservatives proclaim 'America uber alles.' "

 Putting aside the fact that Roberts, like so many other truthers, is still evidently clueless

 as to who the real culprits behind World War II actually were; he should know by now that the term "Nazi" was